mawerty/Is-Prime/README.md

 Thecoderunsfasterwhentherearenouselessspacesandnewlines.

-## The algorithm has been implemented in these languages:
+## The algorithm has been implemented in the following languages:
 Arduino
 ArnoldC
 Assembly